 Record what steps you have taken to ensure the immediate safety of the victim(s) and any children.
-Ask yo urs e If 'Am I s a tis f ied th at I ha ve don e a II I c an?'
+Ask yourself 'Am I satisfied that I have done all I can?'
 Everything you do must be recorded.

 The risk identification process must remain dynamic.
 Events and circumstances may undergo rapid and frequent change.
 Where this is the case, the assessment must be kept under review.
 Risk identification is based on structured professional judgement.
 This model is most effective when undertaken by professionals who have been fully trained in its use.
 High risk cases may well require a multi-agency response and should be referred to the relevant risk management panel i.e. the Multi-Agency Risk Assessment Conference (MARAC) or Multi-Agency Public Protection Panel (MAPPP).
 MARACs are for the most serious and high risk cases.